gilhsu/lunch-and-learn/README.md

 *Please note that weLunch&Learn is still very much a work in progress!* :wink:

 ## The Business Problem
-A lunch-and-learn is an aptly-named catered event where a external or internal presenter shares his or her wisdom to a group of presentees.
-Despite sounding trivial, note the slew of important data needed for coordination prior to holding the event:
+A lunch-and-learn is an aptly named catered lunch event where an external or internal presenter shares his or her wisdom to a group of presentees.
+Despite sounding trivial, note the slew of important information needed to coordinate such an event:
 - Availability of Presenter
 - Availability of Presentee Group
 - Number of Attendees
-- Food Preferences for Presentee Group
+- Food Preferences
   - General Likes/Dislikes
   - Allergies
   - Target Cost Per Person